4lena/Human-Activity-Recognition-using-unsupervised-learning/README.md

 ## About The Project
 Recognize human activity using unsupervised learning.
 The project started with preprocessing the data by scaling it using Z-mean standardization.
 Then, a PCA model was created to reduce the dimensionality of the data.
 The number of principal components was determined to explain at least 95% of the variance in the original data.
 Next, the transformed data were used to perform clustering using three different algorithms: KMeans, agglomerative, and spectral.
 To evaluate the performance of each clustering algorithm, two metrics were used: adjusted Rand index (ARI) and silhouette score.
+Finally, the elbow method was used to find the optimal number of clusters for the KMeans model.

 ## Dataset source
 https://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones